- I take AI risk seriously, and I’m glad people are working on it.

 The core claims justifying concern about AI are:

-- Humanity can build AI that is more intelligent and capable than humans in every way.
+- It is possible to build AI that is more intelligent and capable than humans in every domain.

 - We can probably build it soon, though even if it’s far off it’s still important to think about.